Hazelmat/data-eng-test/README.md

 orchestration and add scheduling capabilities which will be necessary when running this pipelines at scale and in production.

+Also regarding drug mentions graph output, when this scales to millions or 100s of millions rows, running adhoc queries/tasks on top of a single json file won't be possible, to improve this part, I propose to load this graph into BigQuery for analytical purposes

-This is by any means an exhaustive list to productionize this code, but this is some more items that needs to be added:
+Finally, this is by any means an exhaustive list to productionize this code, but this is some more items that needs to be added:
 - Deploying workflows via CI
 - Build and testing CI pipelines at PR build